sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/TYPOGRAPHY-SYSTEM.md

 ## Design Guidelines

 ### Hierarchy
-1. Use H1 for page/hero headlines (1 per page)
+1. Use H1 (64px) for page/hero headlines (1 per page)
-2. Use H2 for major section titles
+2. Use H2 (48px) for major section titles
-3. Use H3 for subsection titles
+3. Use H3 (40px) for subsection titles and case study card headlines
-4. Use H4 for card titles and smaller headings
+4. Use H4 (32px) for metric values and smaller headings
-5. Use Body 1 for primary content
+5. Use Body 1 (24px) for primary content and block subheadlines
-6. Use Body 2 for supporting/secondary content
+6. Use Body 2 (16px) for supporting/secondary content
-7. Use Accent for labels and tags
+7. Use Accent (16px) for labels and tags

+**Note:** All heading sizes and line-heights align to the 8px baseline grid for consistent vertical rhythm.

 ### Color Usage
 - **#111111**: Default for headings, primary body text, accent text